MarketSquare/robotframework-requests/README.md

 and to allow in the near future requests keywords without a session.
 Example `Get Request` become `GET On Session` and soon there will be also just `GET` when a session is not needed.
+Old keywords `* Request` are now deprecated and will be removed in 1.0.0 version.

 **Implicit assert on status code:**
 `* On Session` keywords automatically fail if an error status code is returned.